But in my experience, many people jump the gun and try to get booked in the media before they’re truly ready.

 Don’t make the same mistake.
 Make sure that every press release or pitch letter you send out includes at least one memorable sound bite that is so good, so pithy and so memorable that they feel their story won’t be nearly as good without it.
 They’ll be grateful.
 And you’ll be thrilled with all the media coverage you receive.

 Want to meet over 100 top media face to face?
 You’ll get some media training there to help get your sound bites down.
-Apply by Friday at 6 pm Eastern (3 pm Pacific)
+Apply now to reserve your spot.

-There are less than 11 spots left to attend the National Publicity Summit, October 16-19th in New York.
+Attend the National Publicity Summit in New York.
 Previous attendees have been featured on Today Show, Good Morning America, The View, Fox News, O the Oprah magazine, Entrepreneur, Time and many others.

 When I was preparing for my media tour for my book, Sell Yourself Without Selling Your Soul, I thought that I’d love being on radio and despise being on TV.
 I’m kinda shy and don’t really relish being in the spotlight.
 Radio, you can be in your fuzzies, sip your tea, and snuggle in with a cat on your lap.